 Why do we need to hold identifiable data for this study?

-We need to use identifiable information for this study as we need to contact participants by mail throughout the study, and we need to request data on follow-up colonoscopies from the local bowel cancer screening centres.
+We needed to use identifiable information for this study to contact participants by mail throughout the study, and we needed to request data on follow-up colonoscopies from the local bowel cancer screening centres.

 How long will we retain the data?

-The study is currently due to finish on 31st December 2016.
+Collection of data from the study participants was completed in 2016.
+Additional cancer registration data was obtained from Public Health England in 2017.
+We have funding to continue analysis of the dataset until 2028.
 It is a requirement of Imperial College London, which is the organisation responsible for this study, that we hold study data for 10 years after the end date.
-We therefore plan to hold the data for this study until December 2026.
+We therefore plan to hold the data for this study until 2038.

-What are the results of the study and what impact have they had?
+What were the results of the study and what impact have they had?